Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Lost City Trek Drinking Water

-Purified drinking water is provided free of charge at each camp.
+Our tour provided purified drinking water free of charge at each camp.
 We had read many reports of the provided drinking water tasting bad due to the purification tablets, but we thought the water tasted perfectly fine.
 We saw evidence of modern water filtration systems at most of the camps, so this could be one reason why.

-You will also be given drinks at mealtimes.
-For breakfast the kids will be given a hot chocolate drink, while you have coffee or chocolate.
-For lunch and dinner, you’ll get a glass of very tasty fruit juice.
+We were also given drinks at mealtimes.
+At breakfast, the kids were given a hot chocolate drink, while we had coffee.
+For lunch and dinner, we enjoyed a glass of very tasty fruit juice.
 The variety changes with each meal, but it’s a crowd pleaser for the kids and a great way to get more fluids into them.

 Getting a bracelet from the village spiritual leader was another special moment for the kids.
 They knew he was a man of importance and listened to his every word (even though they didn’t understand a word).
 The bracelets are special reminders of their accomplishments.

-A spiritual leader gives bracelets to two kids at Ciudad Perdida
+A local spiritual leaders gives bracelets to our kids at Ciudad Perdida.

 Ok, it’s not exactly wildlife, but the animal fun began less than a minute into our trek.
 Our guides invited us into the home of an El Mamey local and introduced us to their children and their pet baby pig!
 Our kids thought the baby pig was a riot!
 It was a fun start to the hike and put the kids in a good frame of mind to hit the trail.

 At the very beginning of our hike, our daughter was not happy with all the ants.
-But she soon realized that the trails of ants along the trail are literally every minute of every day, she soon got bored of making a fuss about them.
+But once she realized there were ants along the trail almost all day, every day, she stopped making a fuss about them.

 There are tons of butterflies flittering around on the trail to the Lost City.
-Keep an eye out for my favorite butterfly in the world – the Blue Morpho.
-You’ll know it immediately by its brilliant iridescent blue – so beautiful!
+Keep an eye out for my favourite butterfly in the world, the Blue Morpho.
+You’ll know it immediately by its brilliant iridescent blue, which is so beautiful!

 Near the top, you’ll also see little black and red butterflies with numbers on their wings – for real!
 These butterflies will have the number 88 or 89 on their wings.
 Pretty cool!